 With Adobe Photoshop Lightroom on the web, you can easily access, organize, and share your photos.
 Adobe Photoshop Lightroom on the web also allows you to edit photos, including cropping, making adjustments, and applying presets.

-To use Lightroom on the web, visit lightroom.adobe.com and sign in using your Adobe ID, Facebook, or Google account.
+To use Lightroom on the web, visit lightroom.adobe.com and sign in using your Adobe ID, Facebook, Google, or Apple account.

 You can view all the photos in an album using the grid view.
 Click an album to view its photos in the grid view.

 Click a photo in the Grid view to view the photo in Loupe View.
 This view displays one photo at a time.
-Click Edit this photo to access the edit mode where you can apply Adjustments, Presets, and also use the Cropping tool.
+In this view you can apply Adjustments, Presets, and also use the Cropping tool.

 The Loupe view is the window where you perform most of your actions on a photo.
 In addition to modifying the photo, you can set a flag, like, star rate, and add comments.